FMLBeast/crypto_hunter_web/crypto_hunter_web/tests/README.md

 ### Fixtures

 Common test fixtures are defined in `conftest.py`.
 You can add new fixtures there if they are needed by multiple test files.

+## Best Practices

+1. **Isolation**: Each test should be independent and not rely on the state from other tests.
+2. **Mocking**: Use mocks to isolate the component being tested from its dependencies.
+3. **Coverage**: Aim for high test coverage, especially for critical components.
+4. **Edge Cases**: Test both normal and edge cases, including error handling.
+5. **Readability**: Write clear test names and descriptions to make it easy to understand what's being tested.

 ## Continuous Integration